elevatedMinds/Web-Programming/notes.md

   - supporting JS files
     - delay.js to give delay between button pushes
     - gamesNotifier.js to handle websocket messages - mock

+### StartUp

+about page - for description and image
+  - about.jsx - header component for navigating through pages

+login page - for login
+  - cannot login or register until both inputs have been filled
+  - place holder needed for getting location to render generator options

+play page - for displaying generator n user choices
+  - create generator to render stats for fav. page

+favorites page - for displaying stats based on user choice

 ## Git & GitHub